Skip to content

 Coffee Master scans your bag, reads the origin, roast, and process, and calculates the exact Baratza Encore ESP setting for that specific bean.

 To change your setting, rotate the hopper and align the number with the indicator on the body.
-You don't need to take anything apart.
-The transition between zones is continuous: there's no special "click" when crossing position 20, the dial just keeps turning.
+You don't need to take anything apart, and there's no special "click" anywhere.
+The dial just keeps turning.

 Pro tip